IgniteUI/igniteui-angular/src/progressbar/README.md

 # igx-linear-bar and igx-circular-bar

 The `linear` progress bar component provides the ability to display a progress bar and update its appearance as its state changes.
 This component offers a choice of colors and can be striped or non-striped.
 The `circular` progress indicator component provides the ability to display progress in a circle and update its appearance as its state changes.
-This component offers a choice of colors and can be striped or non-striped.

 # Usage
 ```html